Zeanog/Neo.Tools.StateMachine/README.md

 Uses Antlr to generate parser and lexer

-I have used this to manage menus in projects for Great Wolf Lodge and Kennedy Space Center
+I have used this in projects for Great Wolf Lodge and Kennedy Space Center

 Also included:
 HierarchyTextHighlighter: